-Eligible Business Enterprise (EBE) Policy
+Eligible Business Enterprises (EBE) Policy #710

-NOW THEREFORE, BE IT RESOLVED that the Superintendent is directed to have a strategic plan supported by administrative rules and procedures to insure that EBEs have full access to and equal opportunity to participate in the School District’s public contracting.
+The Superintendent or designee is directed to develop a strategic plan supported by administrative rules and procedures to insure that EBEs have full access to and equal opportunity to participate in the School District’s public contracting.

 The administrative rules and procedures shall address, but not be limited to:

-- Determining which government certifications reliably identify minority, women and socially and economically disadvantaged business ownership and control so participation can be accurately counted
+- Determining which government certifications reliably identify minority, women and socially and economically disadvantaged business ownership and control so participation can be accurately counted.

-- Helping EBEs increase capacity by referring them to appropriate resources as needed for technical and financial assistance
+- Helping EBEs increase capacity by referring them to appropriate resources as needed for technical and financial assistance.

-- Conducting outreach to encourage new EBEs to bid on public contracting
+- Conducting outreach to encourage new EBEs to bid on public contracting opportunities.

-- Advertising in newspapers to ensure appropriate reach and frequency of potential EBEs per specific public contracting opportunities
+- Advertising in newspapers to ensure appropriate reach and frequency of potential EBEs per specific public contracting opportunities.

-- Designing bid packages in such a way to promote rather than discourage participation
+- Designing bid packages in such a way to promote rather than discourage participation.

-- Accelerating contract awards as well as payments to prime and subcontractors
+- Accelerating contract awards, as well as payments, to prime and subcontractors.

-- Include language in bid solicitations that clearly sets forth the objective of the Policy and includes the School District’s anti-discrimination clause
+- Include language in bid solicitations that clearly sets forth the objective of the Policy and includes the School District’s anti-discrimination clause.

-- Encouraging mentoring and joint ventures
+- Encouraging mentoring and joint ventures.

-- Providing quarterly reports of EBE participation that can be readily accessed on the School District’s website
+- Providing quarterly reports of EBE participation that can be readily accessed on the School District’s website.

-- Establishing an advisory committee to provide feedback and support of the School District’s efforts
+- Establishing an advisory committee to provide feedback and support of the School District’s efforts.

-- Ensuring that the job descriptions of leadership and managers within the School District include a responsibility for understanding and adhering to the School District’s EBE policy
+- Ensuring that the job descriptions of leadership and managers within the School District include a responsibility for understanding and adhering to the School District’s EBE policy.

-- Providing a dedicated resource to manage the promotion, development and growth of EBEs for the School District’s public contracting opportunities
+- Providing a dedicated resource to manage the promotion, development and growth of EBEs for the School District’s public contracting opportunities.

 The administrative rules and procedures shall not include awarding contracts based on the race and gender of business owners or the race and gender of employees of businesses.